 Julie was awarded her PhD from Aberystwyth University in 2013.
 Her research focused on the luminescence dating of river systems in Pakistan and relating changing fluvial activity to the collapse of the Harappan civilisation.

-Her research interests include palaeoenvironmental reconstruction, civilisation collapse and response to climatic variability, human dispersal in African and Arabia and developing the use of optically stimulated luminescence (OSL) dating.
+Her current research interests include palaeoenvironmental reconstruction in low latitude regions, Bronze and civilisation collapse and societal responses to climatic variability, and the development and application of the optically stimulated luminescence (OSL) dating technique.

 Julie's current research is focused on a number of key areas:

-- Further exploration of the role of climatic variability and environmental change on the Harappan Civilisation in Pakistan and India.
+- Exploring the role of climatic variability and environmental change on the Indus Civilisation in Pakistan and India.